cjsmith1988/Take-the-Quiz/README.md

 **Description**: This project purpose was to test our javescript skills and using the APIs fundamentals we learned throughout the week

+**Special Notes**: the CSS was leveraged from the weekly lesson activity "taskinator" with modifications.

 **Installation**:

 access Github repository here: https://github.com/cjsmith1988/Take-the-Quiz.git

-access Application URL here: https://cjsmith1988.github.io/PasswordGenerator/
+access Application URL here: https://cjsmith1988.github.io/Take-the-Quiz/

 **Usage**: This was used for testing methods learned from the previous week.